Guidelines for departments

 - An assistant must NOT work more hours than the total hours listed on their contract.
 If an assistant believes that they are likely to exceed the assigned hours in their contract, they must inform their supervisor in writing at least 20 hours prior to completion of the total hours in their contract (article 14:06).
 A notation to this effect appears also on Form 1.

-The completed and signed Form 1 for each student is to be kept on file in the department.
+The completed and signed Form 1 for each assistant is to be kept on file in the department.

 Please ensure to include on Form 1 "Description of duties and allocation of hours" the hours for the required training - below are suggested guidelines provided by HR: